krishnanshtomar/LinkedIn-Automated-Connection-Chrome-Extension/README.md

 2. Open LinkedIn.com on your Google Chrome browser.
 3. Then search for the person whom you want send connection request.
 4. Then click on that extension on extensions icon situated at top right corner of your Google Chrome.
+5. Click on connect button and it will automatically send connection request.